dmarx/chat2obs/README.md

 ## Database Architecture

-The incremental processing system uses SQLite with this schema:
+Uses SQLite with this schema for fast incremental processing:

 ```
 conversations → exchanges → messages